 Many of the hotel rooms feature a bed with a princess canopy, accessorized by pillows and coverlets in profusion.
-Windows with elaborate wrought-iron latches which when open, send sheer curtains billowing.
+Windows have elaborate wrought-iron latches which, when open, send sheer curtains billowing.

-If a romantic Paris hotel is the ideal way to spend your city sojourn, then second best would have to be at quiet breakfast in the same romantic Paris hotel with an hour or two to spare.
+If a romantic Paris hotel is the ideal way to spend your city sojourn, then the second best would have to be a quiet breakfast there with an hour or two to spare.
 Not only to dine but to breathe in the overall experience, so tempting as room service might be, forego it and step into the dining space.

 The woman who dines alone, hair effortlessly arranged with a tortoise shell comb, paisley shawl with fringe artlessly draped and wrapped, impossibly chic.
 Did she leave a lover languishing upstairs?
 Here he arrives with a hand on the portiere, older than expected, eyes alighting on her as she turns to meet his gaze.
 They smile rather than speak.